Football Party Tailgating Party Super Bowl Party!

 sandwiches made on mini buns (about 3-4 bite size).

-Make everything ahead of time, and store hot items in a warming tray, or
+Make as much ahead of time as possible.
+Store hot items in a warming tray, or

-in an oven set at 200 degrees until the feeding frenzy begins!
+in an oven set at 200 degrees until ready to eat.

 Cut slices of pumpernickel